-Like always on this blog, the rainbow emoji indicates that the LGBT rep in a book is ownvoices, and just for fun, I also marked YA books with a ✌️ emoji.
+The rainbow emoji indicates that the book is written by an LGBT author, and just for fun, I also marked YA books with a ✌️ emoji.
 Please let me know if I missed or mislabeled something!

 Continue reading “Book Releases: July-December 2020 Books With Bi Protagonists”